GeorgeHahn/Avalon/README.md

 ## STATUS

-  Layout is complete.
-Prototypes will be ordered shortly.
+  Layout is complete and prototypes have been ordered along with a paste stencil.

 ## TODO

+ - Order components from Digikey
  - Pick VBoot voltage to power SMPS at initially (0.80v seems like the most reasonable option)
  - Port Klondike firmware to PIC18F45K50
  - Testing with a Raspberry Pi